Ireland

 Societal Half-Life (SHL)

 In 2024, SHL in Ireland is 69.3 years.
 It moved sharply down from 2023 (down 4.4 years).
 Over the past five years, SHL has been falling; the 2020–2024 average is 87.6 years.
 Relative to the earliest available baseline in the 2020s (87.6 years), today’s SHL is lower by about 18.3 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Triple Generation Impact (TGI)